 Instructions

-- In a large mixing bowl, combine the butter, sugar, vanilla and salt.
+- Make batter.
+In a large mixing bowl, combine the butter, sugar, vanilla and salt.
 Stir until It’s smooth.
 Then mix in the egg and again stir until smooth.
+Fold in the flour and baking powder, and stir only until you no longer see dry spots.
+Then fold in 1 cup of the Ruby chocolate chips.

-- Use a 1 ¼-inch cookie scoop (about 1 tablespoon), to scoop balls of dough onto the parchment-lined baking sheet.
+- Shape and refrigerate.
+Use a 1 ¼-inch cookie scoop (about 1 tablespoon), to scoop balls of dough onto the parchment-lined baking sheet.
 They can be close together at this point.
 Gently press a few of the remaining ½ cup of Ruby chocolate chips on the surface of each one.
-Cover the with plastic wrap, being sure it’s well sealed, and refrigerate for at least 6 hours.
+Cover the with plastic wrap, being sure it’s well sealed, and refrigerate for at least 1 hour.

 NOTES